blockful-io/shutter-staking/docs/staking-archicture-op2.md

 ### `stake(uint256 amount)`

 Stake `amount` of SHU tokens.

-The caller must have approved the staking contract to transfer `amount` of SHU tokens on their behalf.
-Only addresses beloging to the keyper mapping can call this function.
-Each call to this function will create a new stake with its own lock period.
+* The caller must have approved the staking contract. to transfer `amount` of SHU tokens on their behalf.
+* Only addresses beloging to the keyper mapping can call this function.
+* Each call to this function will create a new stake with its own lock period.
+* A minimum amount of SHU tokens must be staked.

 ### `unstake(uint256 stakeId)`

 Unstake the SHU tokens associated with `stakeId`.

-The caller will receive their staked SHU tokens back and any rewards they have accumulated for that specific stake.
-The caller must have staked for at least the stake `lockPeriod` before they can unstake.
+* The caller will receive their staked SHU tokens back and any rewards they have accumulated for that specific stake.
+* The caller must have staked for at least the stake `lockPeriod` before they can unstake.

 ### `claimRewards(uint256 stakeId)`